Programs > Supply Chain

 The Graduate Certificate in Supply Chain Management is a course of study covering key operations management concepts, methods, and the state-of-the-art tools used in the process of designing and managing global supply chains.

-Offered online, on campus, and in a blended format, the Master of Science in Supply Chain Management (MSSCM) degree program at Boston University’s Metropolitan College examines the design, optimization, and operation of a global supply chain.
+Offered online and on campus, the Master of Science in Supply Chain Management (MSSCM) degree program at Boston University’s Metropolitan College examines the design, optimization, and operation of a global supply chain.
 With concentrations in Logistics Management, Quantitative Approaches, and Global Business.

 The Supply Chain Management master’s concentration in Global Business provides an understanding of the issues that arise when managing global business structures, including decision-making competency in the areas of international trade, logistics, and multinational finance.